History of the Australia men's national soccer team: 1988 Seoul Olympics

 Australia's path to the 1988 Seoul Olympics started with the Oceania qualifying series against Taiwan, New Zealand and Israel.
 Australia, the eventual winner of this series qualified automatically for the finals in Seoul on 27 March 1988.
-For the Olympic Games, coach Frank Arok had comfortably chosen a strong squad, consisting of ex-Nottingham Forrest defender Alan Davidson and Sydney Olympic striker John Kosmina.
-The squad also included Graham Arnold, Frank Farina and Charles Yankos.
+For the Olympic Games, coach Frank Arok had comfortably chosen a strong squad, consisting of ex-Nottingham Forest defender Alan Davidson and Sydney Olympic striker John Kosmina.
+The squad also included Graham Arnold, Frank Farina and Charlie Yankos.
 Australia would participate in Group D, where they were drawn against Brazil, Yugoslavia and Nigeria.
 12,000 spectators in Seoul saw Frank Farina fire past Yugoslavian keeper Dragoje Leković on 48 minutes to claim a 1–0 victory in their opening group stage clash.
 Australia then took on Brazil which saw a hat-trick from Romario to defeat the Olyroos 3–0.
 A 76-minute goal from John Kosmina against Nigeria saw Australia advance to the knock-out stages, where the 1–0 victory saw them finish in second place of their group.
 Drawn against the Soviet Union, after a scoreless first half, Australia were beaten 3-0 thanks to two goals in the space of four minutes from Dynamo Moscow midfielder Igor Dobrovolski and another by Dynamo Kiev midfielder Alexei Mikhailichenko on 62 minutes.
 Australia's David Mitchell saw red on 68 minutes as Australia would be eliminated.
 The 1988 tournament would be the last Olympic Games before the under-23 age restriction, resulting in the Australia under-23 team competing instead.

 In July 1988, Australia defeated Argentina 4–1 in the Bicentennial Gold Cup.